rnakato/CustardPy/docs/content/Visualization.rst

 drawTriangleRatioMulti
 ++++++++++++++++++++++++++++++++++++++

-``drawTriangleRatioMulti`` visualizes a relative contact frequency (log scale) of 2nd to the last samples against the first sample.
+``--triangle_ratio_multi`` visualizes a relative contact frequency (log scale) of 2nd to the last samples against the first sample.
 Directional relative frequency is also shown.

 .. code-block:: bash